Advantages Of Double Brood Box System (With Pros & Cons)

 2. More Risks Of Infection: Having an extra brood box will increase the chances of getting infected by varroa mites and other harmful diseases.

 3. Require More Maintenance: While you are inspecting your hive you need to take care of an extra brood chamber.
 As the chances of varroa mites increase you need extra maintenance care for the colony.
-Also, you have to collect honey more often as the honey harvesting rate has increased.

 4. Difficult To Move And Split: The extra brood box increases the weight and size of the beehive.
 As a result, it becomes more difficult to move or split the hive when necessary.